minhthien2601/predict-employee-attrition/README.md

 # predict-employee-attrition

 ## Employee-Attrition - Classification
 This project is a machine learning classification problem.
 The objective of this project was to predict the rate of employee attrition in the current scenario based on different features.
 It was the classification problem.
-I applied three classification algorithms (Logistics, Decision Tree & Random Forest).
-But I got high accuracy score about 0.92 using Logistic Regression.
+I applied three classification algorithms (Logistics, Decision Tree, Random Forest, KNN, Neural Network, Boosting Tree Extreme).
+But I got 0.82 AUC using Logistic Regression.

 ## Steps:
-Import Libraries and read data set\
-Describe the dataset\
-Data Transforamtion / Categorical to Numerical\
-Data Cleaning and Feature Selection\
+1. Data Exporatory and analysis

-Split the dataset into train and test set\
-Machine Learning Modeling\
-train the model (Fit)\
-Test the trained model (prediction)\
-Model Evaluation
+2. Feature engineering

+3. Model training and performance evaluations

+4. Feature importance analysis